By Alyssa Connolly, The Zebra

 So hooray for options!
 What’s tough is aggregating all of them so consumers have a world of variety to choose from and match with the right insurance companies — with minimal effort or research on their end.
 For plenty of consumers today, the expectation is that they can tap a finger on a phone a few times and a car will pick them up, or groceries will arrive at the door, or a flight will be booked.
 In car insurance shopping, this simplicity of process has been missing.

-Insurance is an enigma, you say?
+Car insurance pricing is an enigma, you say?
 We’re not freaking out.

 Because of the murkiness of underwriting practices, complex and varying pricing models, and stories of insurers refusing to pay claims, there exists a natural distrust of insurers.
 The real problem, however, is a lack of understanding of car insurance and a lack of transparency into how it works.